 A lot of you may know it already but I’m sharing it here again for the beginners.
 A computer network is a complex setup.
 So much complex that its performance that can’t be boosted by replacing any single hardware equipment.

 Here are a few things on which a network performance depends: Your internet connection speed, your modem, your WiFi router, your client devices, number of client devices in your house, and of course, your Ethernet cable.

 So basically you can think of your network as a team game, and to win, every player has to perform well.
-I read somewhere on the web that said: "A network speed depends on its lowest denominator".
+I read this somewhere on the web that said: “A network speed depends on its lowest denominator“.

 It means that if you have modem/router capable of 100 Mbps speed but your internet connection is capped at 50 Mbps, you’ll only get a maximum of 50 Mbps speed.